“I need a break,” I told everyone. ”I'm going to Nelson for the weekend.”

-'I need a break,' I told everyone.
-'I'm going to Nelson for the weekend.'
-In fact, I didn't go to Nelson at all, except to pass through the airport, but spent all my time long the coast a little, centred on the village of Mapua.
-I had visions of doing an intrepid multi-day bike ride on the Tasman Great Taste Cycle Trail, but in the end, opted for a more restful itinerary.
+Honestly, I didn't go to Nelson at all, except to pass through the.
+Instead, I spent all my time on the coast of a little village called Mapua.
+I had visions of undertaking a multi-day bike ride on the Tasman Great Taste Cycle Trail, but in the end, opted for a more laid-back itinerary.